UCLM-ARCO/uclm-arco.github.io/recipes/content/programming_icec_in_x86.md

 # Compile the program with IceC

-To simplify the task of compiling, it's going to be used t a `Makefile` with the tool `make`.
+To simplify the task of compiling, it's going to be used a `Makefile` with the tool `make`.

 The first task to do is define the variables that are going to be used in the compilation process, in this case we must define the compiler, some paths and the compilation flags that we will need.